input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-FlexibleInitialisation.md

 We also change the verification logic:
 - removing genesis utxo check
-- adding check for `dscmInitTokenCurSym` with the token name of `DsConfMint`
+- adding check, verifying that exactly one token  with the currency symbol of `dscmInitTokenCurSym` and the token name of `DsConfMint` was burnt in the transaction